Geocaching- An Adventurous Family Hobby

 This geocache below was in Canada- and this was a very unique and difficult hide.
 We took a one hour hike up a steep “mountain”- it was absolutely incredible (and hard!).
 It took us along an old abandoned mine path where there was still old equipment and tools laying around!
 Then we came to the entrance of this cave, and had to go spelunking through frigid water back into the pitch black cave to find our hide.
 My husband refused to go in and I was petrified but I did it!!
 It was an amazing and unforgettable adventure that I will probably never have the guts to do again!!
 It was really scary!

 Here are a few shots of us geocaching in Florida.
-We have come across snakes, armadillos, wild boars, deer tracks, swamp land, and gotten totally lost in the middle of a forest at dark!
+We have come across snakes, armadillos, wild boars, deer tracks, swamp land, and gotten totally lost in the middle of a forest at dark so always use caution!
 Check out that old cow skull we found!
 There were a TON of old skeletons and bones laying around- the name of that geocache was “Eating Good in the Neighborhood”!